Key Takeaways

 Who is it best for?

-Any Bilt Points you do earn can be transferred to one of the strongest partner networks in the game.
+Any Bilt Points you do earn can be transferred to one of the strongest partner networks in the hobby.
 That’s the real reason to pay attention to Bilt: it rewards users who can plug the system into their broader points strategy.
 Whether you’re deep into the hobby and regularly opening new cards, or someone who prefers the simplicity of sticking to one program, Bilt can deliver.
 The Palladium and Obsidian offer real potential to earn a high volume of points annually, as long as the math works out for your housing payments and overall spending budget.

 Status Levels Explained